Axway/docker-cft/podman/README.md

 USER_SENTINEL_CA_CERT       |  \<string>   |  Sentinel CA certificate.
 USER_COPILOT_CERT           |  \<string>   |  Copilot server certificate.
 It must refer to a PKCS12 certificate.
 USER_COPILOT_CERT_PASSWORD  |  \<string>   |  A command that returns the Copilot server certificate password.
 USER_XFBADM_LOGIN           |  \<string>   |  Xfbadm user login to create when creating the container.
-If both USER_XFBADM_LOGIN and USER_XFBADM_PASSWORD are defined, the corresponding user is added to xfbadmusr database.
+If both `USER_XFBADM_LOGIN` and `USER_XFBADM_PASSWORD` are defined, the corresponding user is added to xfbadmusr database.
 USER_XFBADM_PASSWORD        |  \<string>   |  A command that returns the XFBADM user's password.

 #### 2. Transfer CFT license key

 You require a linux-x86-64 platform key that does not have a specified hostname.
-Enter this Transfer CFT license key in the conf/cft.key file.
+Enter this Transfer CFT license key in the `conf/cft.key` file.

 #### 3. Data persistence

-The Transfer CFT podman.yml file makes reference to a volume named cft_data.
-This volume is created automatically when the container is created using `podman play kube ./podman.yml` or `podman-helper.sh create`
+The Transfer CFT [`podman.yml`](./podman.yml) file makes reference to a volume named `cft_data`.
+This volume is set automatically when the container is created using `podman play kube ./podman.yml` or `podman-helper.sh create`

 The Transfer CFT runtime is placed in this volume so it can be reused when creating and starting a new Transfer CFT container.
 See the Upgrade section for details.